saturncloud/examples/examples/examples-cpu/nyc-taxi-snowflake/README.md

 ## Load data into Snowflake

+> **Note**: If you ran the `snowflake` example and already loaded the NYC taxi data into your Snowflake account, you can skip this step.
+This example uses the same data.

 First step is to add your Snowflake credentials for notebooks in Saturn to access.
 To avoid setting credentials directly in notebooks, we recommend uploading credentials stored in a .yml file on the "Credentials page" in Saturn Cloud.

 - Type: `File`